-All products sold at the Fishers Farmers' Market must be grown, raised, or made in Indiana by the vendor (unless otherwise noted in the Vendor Handbook).
-Vendors at the Fishers Farmers' Market must reside in Indiana.
+All products sold at the Fishers Farmers Market must be grown, raised, or hand crafted in Indiana by the vendor.
+Vendors at the Fishers Farmers Market must reside in Indiana.

 Businesses wishing to become a vendor for the sole purpose of promoting their products or services are not eligible.
 Please see the Information Tabling page to learn about informational tabling opportunities adjacent to the farmers market site.

 Click the Vendor Handbook below before you submit your application to review policy, procedure, and specific vendor logistics and equipment related information.

 The Fishers Farmers Market does NOT accept the following items:

 - Dietary supplements, CBD products, vitamins, etc.

 - Food items not grown, produced, and/or processed by the vendor

 - Non-food items unless grown and processed by the producer (flowers, soap, lotion, beeswax candles)

 - Any product not produced in Indiana (unless an approved Specialty Food)

 - Beverages not produced by vendor business (such as canned soda or juice, energy drinks)